vic-ma/howtodismantle.github.io/_posts/2024-02-05-Mastering-the-Merge-A-Guide-to-Seamless-Tableau-Integration-in-Peakboard-Applications.md

 After we solved the authentication issue with the token, the rest of the steps were easy.
 Generating the HTML code was straight forward and not too complicated.

-What we did not discuss in this article is how to restrict the Tableau dashboard and get rid of the toolbars or tabs, and set filters, or allow or disallow certain levels of interactivity.
+What we did not discuss in this article is how to restrict the Tableau dashboard and get rid of the toolbars or tabs, or set filters, or allow or disallow certain levels of interactivity.
 All of these things can be easily configured within the dynamic HTML.
 Just check out the [Tableau documentation](https://help.tableau.com/current/api/embedding_api/en-us/docs/embedding_api_configure.html) for more details.